Tokyo Area Guide: Shinjuku 新宿

-Other notable buildings in the Shinjuku area are the tapered and honeycombed Mode Gakuen building (also by Tange), and the 54-storey Tokyo Opera City with its hi-tech NTT Intercommunication Center, a venue for futuristic exhibitions and events.
+Other notable buildings in the Shinjuku area are the tapered and honeycombed Mode Gakuen building (by Tange Associates, the architectural firm headed by Kenzo Tange's son), and the 54-storey Tokyo Opera City with its hi-tech NTT Intercommunication Center, a venue for futuristic exhibitions and events.

 Basement floors are a grocery/delicatessen/confectionery cornucopia - full of free munchies (samples are put out to be eaten, not stared at: foodies, dig in - splash out!), and the service is world class at Isetan.

 Read more here about Shinjuku shopping, with a shop-by-shop guide to the major stores including BIC Camera, Yodobashi Camera, H&M, Forever 21 and Kinokuniya.